voonhousntu/ethernet/DEPLOYMENT_GUIDE.md

 ## 6. Add the required hostname mappings into the host-file
-For the following step, this should be done on the server hosting your project and the client machine that is going to consume the EtherNet services.

 In short, modification of the `/etc/hosts` file needs to be done on two places.

 Please follow the guide which can be found